pdcastro/ssh-uuid/README.md

 ### Linux (Debian, Ubuntu, others)

-At the time of this writing, the latest stable distros of Debian and Ubuntu provide an outdated version of `socat` with `apt-get install` (they provide socat v1.7.3, but we need socat v1.7.4 or later).
+At the time of this writing, the latest stable distributions of Debian and Ubuntu provide an outdated version of `socat` with `apt-get install` (they provide socat v1.7.3, but we need socat v1.7.4 or later).
 Here's how to install `socat` v1.7.4 (tested with Debian 9, Debian 10 and Ubuntu 20.04):